Wading River Historical Society and Museum

 Picture

-A volume of photographs of historic Wading River and Shoreham has been written by Jane Alcorn, Wading River Historical Society vice president, and Mary Ann (Mimi) Oberdorf, Shoreham Village historian.
-Comprised mainly of photographic postcard images, the book is available for signing by the authors at events within the Wading River and Shoreham communities.
-It is also available at local stores (ACE Hardware, Forte's Florist, Shoreham Drug), through Amazon.com, and at some Barnes & Noble stores.
+A volume of photographs of historic Wading River and Shoreham has been written by Jane Alcorn, Wading River Historical Society president, and Mary Ann (Mimi) Oberdorf, former Shoreham Village historian.
+Comprised mainly of photographic postcard images, is available at local stores (ACE Hardware, Forte's Florist, Shoreham Drug), through Amazon.com, and at some Barnes & Noble stores.

 "Wading River, settled by New Englanders in 1671, is reminiscent of a classic New England town with its steepled Congregational Church, village green, ancient cemetery, horse farms, and colonial homes.
 Shoreham, settled at the turn of the last century, went high-tech with the arrival of brilliant inventor Nikola Tesla and his famous tower and laboratory, and highbrow as an eastern outpost of the Gold Coast.
 The two communities are linked by geography and shared traditions, such as a railroad line (sadly abandoned in 1938), a beautiful beach for summer fun, summer camps galore, an equestrian tradition, and glorious tennis--an unbroken rivalry since 1924.
 Shoreham and Wading River is an illustrated tale of two good neighbors vividly told through the magic of historic postcards from the Shoreham Village historical archives, the Wading River and Suffolk County Historical Societies, and private collections."

 Ms. Alcorn and Ms. Oberdorf are interested in obtaining additional historic documents and photographs for inclusion in a possible second volume.
-If you have items to share or lend, please contact them through the form on this site.
-Books are available in Shoreham and Wading River at local businesses (Forte's Florist, Shoreham Drugs, etc.)
+If you have items to share or lend, please contact them through the address on this site or by email to [email protected] Books are available in Shoreham and Wading River at local businesses (Forte's Florist, Shoreham Drugs, etc.)

 Check back here often for news and updates on events.